1.Introduction

 4 Delusions

-Are we all deluded?
+Are we all deluded? |

-There are two kinds of delusions - innate delusions and intellectually formed delusions
+There are two kinds of delusions - innate delusions and intellectually formed delusions.

-Innate delusions result from our non-physical mental processes being attached to our bio-physical bodily processes, including those of the nervous system and brain, which have been driven by evolution
+Innate delusions result from our non-physical mental processes being attached to our bio-physical bodily processes, including those of the nervous system and brain, which have been driven by evolution to give us a picture of the world that is merely fit for purpose, rather than one that represents some true underlying reality.

 Intellectually-formed delusions consist of pernicious mind viruses, memes and memeplexes such as bogus religions.
 Another intellectually formed delusion is that of materialism, which is to some extent inspired as a reaction against the excesses of memetic religions.